-Here are some ways you can purify your thoughts:
+Here are nine ways you can purify your thoughts:

 - Pay attention to your thoughts.
 Notice how you think in different situations, and try keeping a record of your thoughts for a while so you can go back to it and study it later to better understand what goes through your mind.
 Pay special attention to how physical or emotional stress affects your thoughts, and be aware that you're especially vulnerable during times when you're hungry, tired, or upset about something.

 - Consider what you're allowing to come into your mind through your senses.
 What are you reading, listening to, or looking at?
 Does it honor God?
 If not, why are you drawn to it, and how can you take your underlying needs to God rather than turning to another source to try to meet them?
 Ask God to help you choose better words, sounds, and images to feed your mind.
 Avoid going to places that fuel unhealthy thoughts for you, and stop meeting with people who entice you to think in unhealthy ways.
 Instead, go to places that help you focus on healthy thoughts and start relationships with people who think positively.